CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

 #### State Validating Protocols
 In *State Validating Protocols*, a destination chain independently verifies that any state it receives is valid and final according to the source network's state transition and consensus rules.
 This model inherits the security guarantees of the underlying networks without introducing new trust assumptions.

 The only examples of such architecture, at present, are the native bridges between layer-one networks and their associated rollups (Optimistic and Zero-Knowledge rollups).
 In such models, there is, in effect, only a single source of truth, the state of the layer-one network.
 This is different from cross-chain communication across independent layer-one networks.
-Hence, while this model offers significant security advantages applying it across separate networks is currently not viable.
+Hence, while this model offers significant security advantages, applying it across separate networks is currently not viable.
 However, with advances in Zero-Knowledge cryptography, this could change.

 <figure markdown>
   ![State Validating Protocols](images/state-validating-bridges.png){width=650}
   <figcaption>State Validating Protocols</figcaption>
 </figure>

-**Considerations:** While this approach offers strong security guarantees from a design perspective, it is worth noting that implementation and operational risks are still present.
+*Considerations:* While this approach offers strong security guarantees from a design perspective, it is worth noting that implementation and operational risks are still present.

 #### Consensus Verifying Protocols
 In *Consensus Verifying Protocols*, a destination network independently verifies that any state received from a source chain has been finalized according to the source chain's consensus rules.
 Unlike *State Validating Protocols*, this approach does not execute or verify that the transaction that created the state is valid.
 Hence, this approach offers less security than *State Validating Protocols*.
 However, like *State Validating Protocols*, it does not introduce additional trust assumptions beyond those of the underlying networks.